-Our mini prayer flags are perfect for small spaces, such as above your desk or computer or in your kitchen window.
+Our mini prayer flags are perfect for small spaces, such as above your desk, computer or in your kitchen window.
 These prayer flags are handmade and blessed by Tibetan Buddhist nuns in India.
 Your purchase of them helps to provide food, shelter, and education to over 700 nuns.

 Each set of mini prayer flags has a mantra.
 Mantras are a sequence of words or syllables that are chanted, usually repetitively, as part of Tibetan Buddhist practice.
 The five colors of Tibetan prayer flags represent the different elements: blue for the sky, white for the clouds, red for space, green for water, and yellow for earth.